hsujeremy/spotify-curator/README.md

 distributed task queue.
 We use Celery as the queue with Redis currently serving as both the message broker and the database.

+ML training and inference tasks can take a substantially longer amount of time compared to most other server API calls.
+Having a server-side asynchronous task queue does not decrease the server response latency, but it ensures that the server does not block while processing these longer requests.

 The frontend client is written in JavaScript using the React framework.

 ## Contributing